silverhammermba/superuser/extras/glossary.markdown

 : A description of how bytes are grouped together and what certain bytes or byte values mean.

+Freeware
+: Software which is completely free but not open source.

 Function
 : A relation between input and output, where each input has at most one output.

 Hardware
 : The physical components of a computer.

+Hash
+: A function which takes an arbitrary number of bytes as input and outputs a fixed numbers of bytes
+: The output of a hash function

 HTML
 : HyperText Markup Language